xxxzc/xps15-9570-macos/README.md

 Add `UUID=xxx none ntfs rw,auto,nobrowse` to `/etc/fstab`, **xxx** is the UUID of your NTFS partition.

 If your NTFS partition has Windows installed, you need to run `powercfg -h off`  in powershell in Windows to disable hibernation.

+### Touchpad

+Touchpad can run in two modes:

+1. GPIO mode with SSDT-TPDX.aml

+   1\~2% kernel_task cpu usage when idle but cause 10\~30% cpu usage when touchpad is in use

+2. Polling mode without SSDT-TPDX.aml

+   always 10~15% kernel_task cpu usage

 ### Tap Delay